-To provide an alternative education for learners who are in danger of social and educational exclusion.
-By combining basic education and mentoring with the discipline and ethos of boxing we seek to return our learners to education, training or employment, improve their health and happiness, and empower them to play a positive role in their communities.
+To provide an alternative education for students who are in danger of social and educational exclusion.
+By combining basic education and mentoring with the discipline and ethos of boxing we seek to return our students to education, training or employment, improve their health and happiness, and equip them for a successful adult life.